19 Climatology of the atmosphere

 \[ \begin{align} &\int_{\phi = -\pi/2}^{\pi/2}\int_{\lambda = 0}^{2\pi}S_0\Theta\left[\cos\left(\lambda\right)\right]\cos\left(\phi\right)a^2\cos\left(\phi\right)d\lambda d\phi = a^2S_0\int_{\phi = -\pi/2}^{\pi/2}\cos\left(\phi\right)^2\int_{\lambda = 0}^{2\pi}\Theta\left[\cos\left(\lambda\right)\right]d\lambda d\phi\nonumber\\ &a^2S_0\int_{\phi = -\pi/2}^{\pi/2}\cos\left(\phi\right)^22d\phi = a^2S_02\int_{\phi = -\pi/2}^{\pi/2}\cos\left(\phi\right)^2d\phi = \pi a^2S_0\\ &\Rightarrow\int_{\phi = -\pi/2}^{\pi/2}\int_{\lambda = 0}^{2\pi}S_\text{out}\cos\left(\phi\right)d\phi d\lambda = \pi a^2S_0, \end{align} \]

-The radiation balance is positive in the tropics and negative in the polar regions.
+the radiation balance is positive in the tropics and negative in the polar regions.
 This is called differential heating.
-If one assumes a stationary temperature field, it follows for
+Assuming a stationary temperature field, it follows for

 \[ \begin{align} V \coloneqq \int_0^\infty\rho Tvdz \end{align} \]

-the vertically integrated meridional flux density of internal energy.
-If you put in Eq.
+is the vertically integrated meridional flux density of internal energy.
+Substituting into Eq.
 (19.15)

 \[ \begin{align} S_\text{in} = \frac{S_0}{4\pi}\cos\left(\phi\right) \end{align} \]